Is Anakeesta Worth It?

 (Adults are ages 12-59, Children are ages 4-11, and Seniors are ages 60+.
 Children 3 and under are free.)

-These are your 2 options to get up the mountain.
-There is no other way.
-For this reason, you will want to consider the weather and your children.
-After riding the open chairlift, my personal opinion is I would not recommend an open chair for squirmy kids, anyone afraid of heights or with extreme anxiety.
+These are your 3 options to get up the mountain.
+You will want to consider the weather and children.
+After riding the open chairlift, my personal opinion is I would not recommend an open chair for small and squirmy kids, anyone afraid of heights or with extreme anxiety.
 The open air chairs have one safety bar and hold 4 people.
-The enclosed choldolas hold 6.
+The enclosed chondolas hold 6.
+Consider riding in the Ridge Rambler - a 6- wheeled military vehicle - up and down the mountain for those afraid of heights- it's no extra cost!

 I would not recommend flip flops on the open chair lift.
-Things, including cell phones and sunglasses tend to drop out of our laps and hands.
+Things, including cell phones and sunglasses can drop out of our laps and hands.
 Something like this hands-free money belt would be really helpful.

-If you have a service animal, you will definately need a chondola.
-Other than service animals, pets are not allowed.
+If you have a service animal, you will definitely need a chondola.
+Otherwise, pets are not allowed.

 *I've provided a map at the bottom of this page to get an idea of the park layout.